Opening of Parliament

 Senior Judges are present at the Commission Opening of Parliament, Confirmation of Speaker and the State Opening of Parliament.

-The Confirmation of Speaker by the Governor-General is attended by all members of Parliament and the three Commissioners in a separate ceremony held in the Legislative Council Chamber.
-The Commissioners do not have any formal role but support the Governor-General by their presence.
+The Confirmation of Speaker by the Governor-General is attended by all members of Parliament and the three Commissioners in a separate ceremony held at Government House.
+The Commissioners do not have any formal role in this ceremony but support the Governor-General by their presence.

-The final ceremony associated with the Opening of Parliament involving the judiciary is the State Opening of Parliament.
-The Chief Justice plus 11 Judges are escorted to and from Parliament by the Sheriff of the High Court.
-The Judges do not have any formal role during the State Opening.
+The final ceremony is the State Opening of Parliament.
+The Governor-General on behalf of the Queen who is New Zealand’s Head of State officially opens Parliament.
+The Chief Justice and 11 judges attend the ceremony.
+They are escorted to and from Parliament by the Sheriff of the High Court.
+The Judges do not have a formal role during the State Opening of Parliament.

 State Opening 2020

 At the Commission Opening of Parliament the Chief Justice called upon MPs to elect a Speaker.
 In her role as the Chief Commissioner she spoke in English and Te Reo Māori.
 The first time Te Reo Māori has been used in this part of the ceremony.